 The active part of the forceps—the tip or beak—is meticulously sized and shaped to match the anatomy of different tooth roots.
 Roots can be conical, straight, convergent, or fused, and the forceps' beaks are designed to conform to these shapes for a secure grip.
 A smaller, more delicate beak is necessary for fine, fragile root tips, while a larger, more robust beak is required for substantial fragments.
 Choosing the correct size prevents the instrument from slipping and reduces the risk of fracturing the root tip further.
 This precise matching of instrument to anatomy is fundamental to performing a successful and minimally invasive extraction.

-Serrated vs. Smooth Jaws: Choosing the Right Grip
+Serrated vs. Smooth Jaws: Which Grip is Best?

 The surface of the forceps' jaws plays a critical role in how securely you can grasp a root tip.
 Serrated jaws feature fine, grooved patterns that provide a superior, non-slip grip, which is especially helpful when dealing with wet or fragile root fragments.
 This design significantly reduces the chance of the tip slipping during extraction.
 Smooth jaws, while less common for root tip forceps, may be preferred in situations where the primary concern is avoiding any marking on the root surface.
 For most extractions, the enhanced control offered by serrated jaws, often found on instruments in the durable Hexa Series, makes them the more reliable choice for predictable outcomes.

-How to Select the Right Root Tip Forceps
+How to Choose the Best Root Tip Forceps for Your Practice

 Choosing the right root tip forceps is a critical decision that directly impacts your clinical efficiency and patient outcomes.
 While they may seem like simple tools, the nuances in their design—from the material they’re made of to the ergonomics of their handles—make a significant difference.
 A high-quality instrument feels like a natural extension of your hand, providing the control and tactile feedback needed for delicate procedures.
 Investing in the right forceps isn’t just about buying a tool; it’s about ensuring you can perform extractions with confidence, precision, and minimal trauma to surrounding tissues.